Orville Jenkins Articles Menu

 The name comes from the same sort of usage as we have in the Latin "Vulgate," meaning the "common" (colloquial) tongue.

-There have always been many native dialects forms of Greek, and at the time of the Roman Empire, many times the number of native speakers spoke Greek as the primary (most-used but not mother tongue) language daily.
+There have always been many native dialects of Greek, and at the time of the Roman Empire, many times today's number of native speakers spoke Greek as the primary (most-used but not mother tongue) language daily.

 Saying someone spoke "Koine Greek" seems to me equivalent to saying someone today has Chaucerian, or even Elizabethan, English as a mother tongue.

-The intermediate form of Greek, from the Middle Ages, is called Byzantine, for the language of the Byzantine Empire (Western Name for what the Greeks and Turks continued to call the Roman Empire).
+The intermediate form of Greek, from the Middle Ages, is called Byzantine, for the language of the Byzantine Empire (Western Name for what the Greeks, Turks and Easterners continued to call the Roman Empire).
 So that is the name used by scholars for medieval Greek.

 Related Articles: